-48 For more information on the history of the mandate of UNMISS, see previous supplements covering the period 2011 to 2021.
-For more information on the item entitled "Reports of the Secretary-General on the Sudan and South Sudan", see part I, sect.
+&lt;sup>49 For more information on the history of the mandate of UNMISS, see previous supplements covering the period 2011-2021.
+For more information on the item entitled "Reports of the Secretary-General on the Sudan and South Sudan," see part I, sect.
 7.

-49 Resolution 2625 (2022), para.
-1. See also the reports of the Secretary-General on the situation in South Sudan submitted during the period under review (S/2022/156, S/2022/468, S/2022/689 and S/2022/918).
+&lt;sup>50 Resolution 2625 (2022), para.
+1. See also reports of the Secretary-General on the situation in South Sudan submitted during the period under review (S/2022/156, S/2022/468, S/2022/689 and S/2022/918).

-50 See S/PV.8994.
-In her statement after the vote, the representative of the Russian Federation asserted that the Council and UNMISS did not have the appropriate resources to assist in capacity-building to resolve problems related to the protection of human rights, combating sexual violence, defending the rights of women and fighting corruption, which were, first and foremost, internal matters for the country.
-She added that, while the Mission could, at the request of the host country, provide technical and logistical assistance for the conduct of elections, its core function was to stabilize the security situation and assist in the implementation of the Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan.
+&lt;sup>51 See S/PV.8994.
+In her statement after the vote, the representative of the Russian Federation asserted that the Council and UNMISS did not have the appropriate resources to fulfil the functions of human rights capacitybuilding, combating sexual violence, defending the rights of women and fighting corruption, which were South Sudanese internal matters.
+She added that, while the Mission could, at the request of the host country, provide technical and logistical assistance for the conduct of elections, its core function was to stabilize the security situation and assist the implementation of the Revitalized Agreement.
 The representative of China objected to the inclusion of human rights-related provisions in the draft resolution and the assignment of climate change-related mandates to a peacekeeping operation.
-For more information on the discussion, see part I, sect.
-7.
+For more detail on the discussion, see part I, sect.
+7. Resolution 2625 (2022), para.
+2.